 RCI is a USDOT technical assistance center that helps communities expand economic opportunity and mobility through transportation reconnection projects.

-RCI does not provide funding directly – it provides free technical assistance.
-However, this technical assistance can include helping communities identify and apply for funding opportunities for their transportation reconnection projects (see Section 5: Funding Identification Support).
+No. RCI does not provide funding directly, it provides free technical assistance.
+However, this technical assistance can include helping communities identify and apply for funding and financing opportunities for their transportation reconnection projects (see Section 5 on Funding and Financing Identification Support).

 There is no cost to participate in RCI.
-All RCI technical assistance is free of charge for communities with an approved Expression of Interest.
+All RCI technical assistance is free of charge for eligible participants approved to be in the program (see Section 2 on RCI Participant Eligibility).

 If you are interested in receiving RCI’s free technical assistance, please complete the short Expression of Interest form on the Request Support Page.
-The form should only take a few minutes to complete.
-The RCI team will review your expression of interest and determine if your community and project qualify for the program.
-We will contact you with the determination and if approved, discuss next steps to start receiving technical assistance from RCI.
+The form generally takes only a few minutes to complete.
+The RCI team will review your expression of interest and determine whether your community and project qualify for the program.
+We will contact you with the determination and, if approved, discuss next steps to start receiving technical assistance from RCI.

 2. RCI Participant Eligibility